mmilano/zoom/readme.md

 ## Installation

 ### Installation/Development Dependencies
-* jquery
+* node
-* FontAwesome
+* npm

+### Installation Process

-1. git clone/download locally.
+1. git clone/download the project.

 2. Expand, and navigate to the new directory.
 ```
 cd zoom-plus-master
 ```

-3. Initialize the project.
+3. Initialize the project via npm.
 This will chug along for a bit, creating the node_modules folder and downloading all the development dependencies.
 ```
 npm install
 ```